This can play out in one of two ways:

 - Martin in W.I.T.C.H., constantly shot down in his pursuit of Irma.

 - Sheldon functions as this towards Jenny in My Life as a Teenage Robot.
-In-series, Jenny never returns his affections, though she gets very close several times, but according to Word of God, Sheldon would have eventually ended up with Jenny if the series hadn't been cancelled.
+In-series, Jenny never returns his affections, though she gets very close several times.

 - The titular character of Hey Arnold! becomes a mild version of this after he realizes that he likes likes Lila.